-On the hybrid controller side, the Serial Transmit Data pin, STD, is an output when data is being transmitted to the codec.
-The Serial Receive Data pin, SRD, is an input when data is being received from the codec.
-These two pins are connected to the codec's Serial Data Input pin, SDIN, and Serial Data Output pin, SDOUT.
+On the hybrid controller side, the Serial Transmit Data, STD, pin is an output when data is being transmitted to the codec.
+The Serial Receive Data, SRD, pin is an input when data is being received from the codec.
+These two pins are connected to the codec Serial Data Input, SDIN, and Serial Data Output, SDOUT, pins.

-The controller's Transmit Serial Clock pin, STCK, provides the serial bit rate clock for the SSI interface.
-It is connected to the codec's Serial Port Clock pin, SCLK.
+The hybrid controller's Transmit Serial Clock, STCK, pin provides the serial bit rate clock for the SSI interface.
+It is connected to the codec Serial Port Clock, SCLK, pin.
 Data is transmitted on the rising edge of SCLK and is received on the falling edge of SCLK.

-The device's GPIO PORT D Bit 0 pin, PD0, is programmed to control the codec's Active Low Reset signal, RESET.
+The hybrid controller's GPIO PORT D Bit 0 pin, PD0, is programmed to control the codec's Active Low Reset, RESET, signal.

-The Serial Transmit Frame Sync pin, STFS, is programmed to control the codec's Frame Sync signal, FSYNC.
-FSYNC is sampled by SCLK, with a rising edge indicating a new frame is about to start.
+The Serial Transmit Frame Sync pin, STFS, is programmed to control the codec's Frame Sync, FSYNC, signal.
+FSYNC is sampled by SCLK, with a rising edge indicating that a new frame is about to start.
 The FSYNC frequency is always the system's sample rate.
 It may be an input to the codec, or it may be an output from the codec in data mode.